AlexanderIvanov20/ImprovementsCSGO/README.md

 # ImprovementsCSGO
-This repository has created for comfortable working
+This repository has created for comfortable working with CSGO database.

+## Description